jonathancraddock/mootparadox_grav/pages/03.coding/redirect-a-subset-of-pages-using-htaccess/item.md

 Apache 2.4 introduced the `QSD` flag, Query String Discard.
 The final ? in the redirect above predates that, but it works and I didn't feel concerned by it.

 It turned out to be fairly straightforward in the end.
-Lots of examples that I found are using regex expressions to redirect whole sites, which is great, but in this case a limited subset of pages required the redirect.
+Lots of examples that I found are using regex expressions to redirect whole sites, which is fine, but in this case a limited subset of pages required the redirect.
 Also the destination URI was very different.
-It's possible to implement a route alias on the new page, but that's displayed in the address bar, and I didn't like it.
+An alternative is to implement a route alias on the new page, but that's displayed in the address bar, and I didn't like it.

 Good luck! ;-)